jasmaine/ewa/README.md

 # Meet EWA

-EWA is een website applicatie.
-Het is gebouwd als antwoord op de grote frameworks.
-Want niet iedere website of web app heeft een groot framework nodig.
+EWA is a website application.
+It is built in response to the great frameworks.
+Because not every website or web app needs a large framework.

-Daarnaast is het ook een persoonlijk project waarmee ik mezelf ontwikkel als php programmeur.
+It is also a personal project with which I develop myself as a PHP programmer.

 ## Methods